Mastercard-Gateway/simplify-opencart-module/README.md

 ## Configuration

 Login to your the OpenCart administration application.
-From the menu select; Extensions -> Payments
+From the menu select Extensions -> Payments

 1. From the list of Payment extensions click the 'install' link next to Simplify Commerce and then click the 'edit' link.
 You will be presented with the Simplify Commerce setup screen.
 2. Select whether you want to use live mode or test payments using the sandbox.
+3. Choose the Payment Mode.
+See [Hosted Payments](https://www.simplify.com/commerce/docs/tools/hosted-payments) for more information.
+4. If using the Hosted Payments mode, choose your desired button color.
-3. Enter your public and private API keys into the appropriate fields for the live and sandbox mode.
+5. Enter your public and private API keys into the appropriate fields for the live and sandbox mode.
 For information on your API keys go to https://www.simplify.com/commerce/docs/misc/index.
+NOTE: When using Hosted Payments, you must create and use an API key pair which has Hosted Payments enabled.
-4. Enter a Payment Title.
+6. Enter a Payment Title.
 This will be the name shown to your users on the checkout form.
-5. Map the Successful and Declined status to suit your own workflow.
+7. Map the Successful and Declined status to suit your own workflow.
 This does not affect the Simplify Commerce configuration.
-6. If you use multiple Payment Providers you can use Sort Order to configure how they're shown on the checkout form.
+8. If you use multiple Payment Providers you can use Sort Order to configure how they're shown on the checkout form.
-7. Don't forget to Enable the extension to activate it.
+9. Don't forget to Enable the extension to activate it.

-## Checkout Form
+## Standard Payment Mode Checkout Form Screenshot

 During checkout the Simplify Commerce option will be listed using the Payment Title you gave it during setup.